 A store employee stood by as police brought out the clothing from the car.
 The store employee quickly claimed that it was all from the boutique and stolen, although there were no price tags on the items and our client insisted she had purchased such items from other stores.

 As it turned out, the store manager recently had gotten in a fight with our client’s best friend and having our client arrested was the way the store manager used to “even the score” after the fight.

 Our client, age 21 and a full-time college student, was charged with misdemeanor grand theft (Penal Code § 487), as the value of the allegedly stolen items exceeded $950, and misdemeanor commercial burglary (Penal Code § 459).
 She had a prior criminal history for DUI and presenting a fake I.D. to a police officer.

-At the arraignment, Greg Hill discussed the unlawful search of the client’s car as a Fourth Amendment violation and the fact that the store failed to show that any of the items recovered from our client’s car in fact were in inventory at the store earlier and not marked as sold.
+At the arraignment, Greg Hill discussed the unlawful search of the client’s car as a Fourth Amendment violation (the police certainly could have gotten a search warrant instead – there was no exigency to justify bypassing a warrant) and the fact that the store failed to show that any of the items recovered from our client’s car in fact were in inventory at the store earlier and not marked as sold.

 For more information about the issues in this theft offense case summary, click on the following articles:

 - What Is Commercial Burglary (Penal Code § 459) and What Are the Defenses?

 - What Is Shoplifting and Its Defenses?